Mivinci/x26/README.md

 ### Step 2 - Preview

-Once you have all dependencies installed correctly, preview it by running:
+Once you have all dependencies installed correctly, preview x26 by running:

 ```bash
 pnpm dev
 ```

-You'll see x26 is served at `localhost:3000`, open your browser to give it a try!
+You'll see x26 is serving at `localhost:3000`, then open your browser to give it a try!

-### **Step 3 - Configuration**
+### Step 3 - Configuration

 You tell x26 what to render on the web page by editing a configuration file named `x26.json` under the root of this repo.
 Here's an [example](https://www.fastmock.site/mock/3fd821284f288a4b2d1659ced3207b47/x26/mock) that's used by x26 itself to generate the [previewing site](https://26.xjj.pub).